ajimeneo/dataproc-bigdata/README.md

 **First**: Building up the architecture

-**Second**: Putting all main agents ( nifi, elasticsearch, kibana, zeppelin) working together to ingest and extract meaning from the data
+**Second**: Putting all main agents ( nifi, elasticsearch, kibana, zeppelin) working together to ingest and extract meaning from the traffic data of the city of Santander

 # Building up the architecture: The Dataproc Cluster